-Have you set some guidelines and procedures for the company, but you still see some hiccups in the process?
+Have you set some guidelines and procedures for the company, but you still see some hiccups in different departments?

-There's one problem, though—any retail business without a proper system will have some difficulties meeting goals.
-Thus, you need something more than current guidelines and procedures.
+The truth is, any retail business without a proper system will have some difficulties meeting goals.

 What is an operational audit process?

-You might be thinking this is usually how audit works, how is operational audit different from other types of audit?
+You might think this is how audits usually work.
+So, how is operational audit different from other types of audit?

-Short answer: An operational audit is more comprehensive.
+An operational audit is comprehensive.
 It focuses on possible improvements for your business processes—it isn’t just concerned with your mistakes and achievements.